AIM Rule 26

 The Company has adopted terms of reference for its Corporate Governance Committee which establishes the Corporate Governance Committee purpose and responsibilities, establishment, composition, authority and duties.
-The Corporate Governance Committee is comprised of two members of whom one is an executive Director, Mark Hohnen, and one is a non-executive Directors, James Strauss, the latter being Committee Chairman.
+The Corporate Governance Committee is comprised of three members of whom one is an executive Director, Mark Hohnen, and two are non-executive Directors, Eileen Carr and James Strauss, the latter being Committee Chairman.
 The Committee meets annually in the period between the year end and the production of the Annual Report.

 The responsibility of the Corporate Governance Committee is to provide for the Board's effectiveness and continuing development.
 The Corporate Governance Committee will generally assist the Board in developing the Company's approach to its own governance by: